Rengo-Labs/CasperLabs-UniswapV2-Core/README.md

 This method **returns** nothing.
+<br>**Recommendation:**
+The exploit is mitigated through use of functions that increase/decrease the allowance relative to its current value, such as `increaseAllowance()` and `decreaseAllowance()`, Pending community agreement on an ERC standard that would protect against this exploit, we recommend that developers of applications dependent on approve() / transferFrom() should keep in mind that they have to set allowance to 0 first and verify if it was used before setting the new value.
+<br>**Note:**  Teams who decide to wait for such a standard should make these
+recommendations to app developers who work with their token contract.

 - #### permit <a id="erc20-permit"></a>
 Sets the allowance for a spender where approval is granted via a signature.